Table Of Contents

 What is Dust and Why Does It Keep Coming Back?

 Before we tackle why your room gets so dusty, it’s important to understand what dust actually consists of.
 Dust isn’t just dirt, it’s a complex mixture including dead skin cells, fabric fibers, pet dander, pollen, and airborne pollutants.
-Humans alone shed about 30,000 to 40,000 skin cells every hour.
+Here is what dust in a typical Singapore home is actually composed of:

 Now let’s explore the seven main reasons behind excessive dust buildup and how to prevent dusty room conditions in your home.